Daeraxa/Pulsar-edit-.github/guides/runbooks/secrets.md

 **IMPORTANT**

-PAT tokens by default have an expiration date, and if/when this token expires it **must** be updated by creating a new CirrusCI 'Secured Variable' and modifying the variable within `.cirrus.yml` in `pulsar-edit/pulsar`.
+PAT tokens by default have an expiration date, and if/when this token expires it **must** be updated by creating a new CirrusCI 'Secured Variable' and either modifying the variable within `.cirrus.yml` in `pulsar-edit/pulsar`, or updating the 'Environment variable overrides' entry for `GITHUB_TOKEN` in the Cirrus CI web UI.

 **PERMISSIONS**